Diffusion equations from master equations -- A discrete geometric approach --: Conclusions

 \subsection{Acknowledgments}

-The author S.G. is partially supported by JSPS (KAKENHI) grant number JP19K03635, also grateful to Shuhei MANO for fruitful discussions.
-The other author H.H. is partially supported by JSPS (KAKENHI) grant number JP17H01793.
+S.G. was partially supported by JSPS (KAKENHI) Grant No. JP19K03635 and is also grateful to Shuhei MANO for fruitful discussions.
+H.H. was partially supported by JSPS (KAKENHI) Grant No. JP17H01793.